Best Freeze-Dried Food for Backpacking [2023 Edition]

-While taste comes down to personal preference, we’ve looked at the range of dishes available, their nutritional content, and their weight to determine which brand’s freeze-fried eats you should be taking with you on the trails.
+While taste comes down to personal preference, we’ve evaluated a variety of dishes, their nutritional values, and their weight to determine the best freeze-dried food to take with you on the trail.

 BrianBioAvatar